-Find out if you can register to use transitional simplified procedures to import goods from the EU into the UK.
+Find out if you can register to use simplified transitional procedures for goods you’re bringing into the UK from the EU.

-In the event that the UK leaves the EU without a deal, on 31 October 2019, many UK businesses will need to apply the same procedures to EU trade that apply when trading with the rest of the world.
+In a no-deal Brexit, businesses will need to apply the same procedures to EU trade that apply to trading with the rest of the world.
+You can make it easier to import goods from the EU by registering to use transitional simplified procedures.